mjyoung/5x5-TicTacToe/README.md

 ### How to run locally

-1. Clone down this repo.
+1. Clone down this repo
 2. `npm install`
 3. `npm start`
 4. Open browser to `http://localhost:1337/`